-- The Pilot Prototype is accessible through a temporary url1 and will be shortly accessible through the TROMPA subdomain2.
-The pilot prototype is currently translated in English and Spanish. - A Demo video showing the main functionalities of the pilot is reachable online3 - A Demo video showing examples of automatic emotion recognition algorithms is also available online4. - Infographics describing the workflow in English and Spanish are available in the home page of the prototype5 (see Figure 2.1)
+- The Pilot Prototype is accessible through a TROMPA subdomain2.
+The pilot prototype is currently translated in English, Spanish, Italian and Dutch. - ❖ A Demo video showing the main functionalities of the pilot is reachable online3 - ❖ A Demo video showing examples of automatic emotion recognition algorithms is also available online4. - ❖ Infographics describing the workflow in English and Spanish are available in the home page of the prototype5 (see Figure 2.1)